tylerelias/HONN-Project-1/README.md

 The database schema consists only of tables that are used in the Java classes.
 The Firebase API might add some other tables the the schema if it would be fully implemented to the system.
 Since a Person can only borrow a specific publication once that means we dont need a middle table for Person and Publication.
 Otherwise and perhaps later down the road, we want a person to be able to borrow the same publication many times.
+There is also a `user_group` field for Person.
+This is to identify if the user is a regular user or an administrator.

 ![](./Diagrams/Schema.png)

 #### Top Articles Class Diagram

-The implementation to `TopArticles` is pretty straight forward is would not be that difficult to add to the Java codebase.
+The implementation to `TopArticles` is pretty straight forward.
-We would have to add a new variable for Publications called averageRating which would update by itself whenever a new rating is given to a Publication.
+We would have to add a new variable for `Publications` called `averageRating` which would update by itself whenever a new rating is given to a Publication.
 Then we would get an array of the Top Rated Publications.
 But we must remember, we are only suppose to recommend books that a user has *not* read.
 That is where the `filterForUser()` function comes in.
 That function will get an array of all the publications that the user has read, compare them to the Top Rated Publications and remove any